fpjspro/fingerprintjs.com/content/index/gaming.md

       content: Protect your loyal customers' accounts from thieves looking to sell their in-game wallets, inventories or characters.
 Catch brute force bot attacks and logins comprimised through phishing or fake sites.
-    - icon: /img/uploads/bot_detection.png
+    - icon: /img/uploads/gaming.png
-      title: Identify suspicious account activity in all its forms
+      title: Identify suspicious activity in all its forms
       content: "Catch accounts created via proxies and VPNs, arbitrage attempts, player collusion, in-app purchase brokers and more. "
     - title: Avoid merchant penalties